17 Aug 2023 / in UK Blog / by Antony Cousins

 This natural language processing (NLP) technology can also be deployed to help identify fake news, hate speech, online bullying and other harmful language.
 It will also be able to spot mis- or disinformation across social media and other platforms.

-At Cision, we deploy this technology in the new CisionOne platform with our Risk Score feature.
-Risk Score is comprised of 17 NLP models that quickly identify potentially harmful content to your brand, providing critical insights in real time for individual articles, social media posts and broadcast segments.
-You can learn more about this in our guide Risk Score: Identify Harmful Content in Real-Time.
+At Cision, we deploy this technology in the new CisionOne platform with our React Score feature.
+React Score is comprised of 17 NLP models that quickly identify potentially harmful content to your brand, providing critical insights in real time for individual articles, social media posts and broadcast segments.

 X data for Adidas